simeononsecurity/Windows-Optimize-Harden-Debloat/README.md

 - To aid in automating Windows Updates the PowerShell [PSWindowsUpdate](https://www.powershellgallery.com/packages/PSWindowsUpdate/2.0.0.4) module will be added to your system.

 ## Fixing Microsoft Account or Xbox Services:
-This is because we block signing into a microsoft account.
-Microsoft's telemetry and identity association is frouned upon.
+This is because we block signing into microsoft accounts.
+Microsoft's telemetry and identity association is frowned upon.
 However, if you still wish to use these services see the following issue tickets for the resolution:
 - https://github.com/simeononsecurity/Windows-Optimize-Harden-Debloat/issues/19
 - https://github.com/simeononsecurity/Windows-Optimize-Harden-Debloat/issues/22